mvaganov/CmdLineAsteroids/notes.md

 comment out Draw and test again.

 ### voice
-The code that claculates timing is going to be important later, and it feels pretty bad.
+The code that calculates timing is going to be important later, and it feels pretty bad.
 So before we continue, I want to implement a better time-keeping class.

 ### scene
 src/MrV/Time.cs